Xilinx/vck190-base-trd/project-spec/meta-base-trd/recipes-apps/base-trd/base-trd/docs/source/build-filter2d.rst

 .. note::

    The below steps use platform 1 as an example.
-The same steps can be used for other platforms as well, only the file/directory names will be different.
+The same steps can be used for other platforms as well, only the file/directory names with platform1 will be replaced with the targeted platform.

 **Download Reference Design Files:**